A whole life insurance contract can offer you lifelong protection with death benefits for your family, and it can also help you

 To get even more out of your contract, you don't necessarily have to pay more.
 You may be able to increase your death benefit and cash value with paid-up additions.
 Let's explore how this option works.

-Paid-up additions are increases in your coverage you can fund with dividends from your insurer.
+Paid-up additional insurance, or paid-up additions, are increases in your coverage you can fund with dividends from your insurer.
 When you have a

 - Increase your death benefit